solliancenet/azure-consumption/README.md

 ## Azure Policy

-In order to have something meaningful come out the other side, you need to tag all your resources.
-I chose to make four tags necessary for all Solliance Resource Groups:
+In order to have something meaningful come out the other side, you need to tag all your resource groups.
+I chose to make four tags necessary for all [Solliance](https://www.solliance.net/) Resource Groups:

 - Project
 - Contact
 - MonthlyCost
 - EndDate

-These are now mandatory on all Solliance resources and you are forced to update any ARM templates or PowerShell that created a resource group to include these tags.
+These are now mandatory on all [Solliance](https://www.solliance.net/) resources and you are forced to update any ARM templates or PowerShell that created a resource group to include these tags.
 If you do not, the ARM template or PowerShell deploy will fail.

+## Why?

+Oh you know why.
+All those random events where a sudden bill shows up and someone says...ooops.
+I forgot to turn that off.
+Yeah, this will stop that.

 ## Artifacts

-- PowerShell Script
+- PowerShell Scripts
 - Power BI Queries